 - Southpoint College of Arts and Technology

-What are the requirements to become a licensed real estate broker?
+Requirements to become a licensed real estate broker

 If you wish to obtain a real estate brokerage license, you must meet the following qualifications: